mediaelement/mediaelement-plugins/docs/chromecast.md

 This plugin also processes `audioTrack` tags.

-**IMPORTANT NOTE:** To make captions work, you must develop a Custom Receiver.
-For more information on how to develop it, please read [Chromecast's Custom Receiver Application](https://developers.google.com/cast/docs/custom_receiver).
+**IMPORTANT NOTE:** To make tracks work properly, you **must** develop a Custom Receiver.
+For more information, please read [Chromecast's Custom Receiver Application](https://developers.google.com/cast/docs/custom_receiver).

 The `poster` attribute is not required as well, but most of the media players use a static image when media is being broadcast in Chromecast, so **it is recommended its use**.